-- Our Business and the Nonalcoholic Beverage Industry a general description of the Company's business and the nonalcoholic beverage industry. - Areas of Emphasis a summary of the Company's key priorities. - Overview of Operations and Financial Condition a summary of key information and trends concerning the financial results for the first quarter of 2009 ("Q1 2009") and changes from the first quarter of 2008 ("Q1 2008"). - Discussion of Critical Accounting Policies, Estimates and New Accounting Pronouncements a discussion of accounting policies that are most important to the portrayal of the Company's financial condition and results of operations and that require critical judgments and estimates and the expected impact of new accounting pronouncements. - Results of Operations an analysis of the Company's results of operations for Q1 2009 and Q1 2008. - Financial Condition an analysis of the Company's financial condition as of the end of Q1 2009 compared to year-end 2008 and the end of Q1 2008 as presented in the consolidated financial statements. - Liquidity and Capital Resources an analysis of capital resources, cash sources and uses, investing activities, financing activities, off-balance sheet arrangements, aggregate contractual obligations and hedging activities. - Cautionary Information Regarding Forward-Looking Statements.
+- Our Business and the Nonalcoholic Beverage Industry a general description of the Company's business and the nonalcoholic beverage industry. - Areas of Emphasis a summary of the Company's key priorities. - Overview of Operations and Financial Condition a summary of key information and trends concerning the financial results for the second quarter of 2009 ("Q2 2009") and the first half of 2009 ("YTD 2009") and changes from the second quarter of 2008 ("Q2 2008") and the first half of 2008 ("YTD 2008"). - Discussion of Critical Accounting Policies, Estimates and New Accounting Pronouncements a discussion of accounting policies that are most important to the portrayal of the Company's financial condition and results of operations and that require critical judgments and estimates and the expected impact of new accounting pronouncements. - Results of Operations an analysis of the Company's results of operations for Q2 2009 and YTD 2009 compared to Q2 2008 and YTD 2008. - Financial Condition an analysis of the Company's financial condition as of the end of Q2 2009 compared to year-end 2008 and the end of Q2 2008 as presented in the consolidated financial statements. - Liquidity and Capital Resources an analysis of capital resources, cash sources and uses, investing activities, financing activities, off-balance sheet arrangements, aggregate contractual obligations and hedging activities. - Cautionary Information Regarding Forward-Looking Statements.